bogardpd/lodging_data_utils/README.md

 This script generates an SVG image for a plot of nights spent traveling (divided into work and personal nights) and nights spent at home.

-## Data Structure

-These scripts depend on lodging data structured in GeoPackage with a particular format, as documented in [Data Structure](docs/data_structure.md).